nylas-samples/node-manage-calendar-events/readme.md

-# node-starter-repo
+# node-manage-calendar-events

-This sample repo will show you how to easily to get started with the Nylas Node.js SDK.
+This sample repo will show you how to easily work with calendars using the Nylas Node.js SDK.

 ## Setup